LucasDelfino92/morrowindsharp/mw2.md

 [**Project Atlas**](https://www.nexusmods.com/morrowind/mods/45399)
 Optimizes the most performance heavy areas of vanilla Morrowind through texture atlases.
-- In the BAIN installer, check the following options:
+- Check the following options in the BAIN installer:
   - [X] 00 Core
   - [ ] 10 Glow in the Dahrk Patch
   - [ ] 10 Glow in the Dahrk Patch - Interior Sunrays